appcircleio/appcircle-docusaurus/docs/publish-module/ios-specific-publish-flows/app-information-app-store.md

 metaDescription: App Information from App Store
 sidebar_position: 1
 ---

 import Screenshot from '@site/src/components/Screenshot';

 # App Information from App Store

-This step allows you to see app version information from [**TestFlight**](https://developer.apple.com/testflight/) and the [**App Store**](https://developer.apple.com/documentation/appstoreconnectapi/app_store) on the same screen, along with the version you want to submit.
-When the step runs, your latest version information in TestFlight and the App Store will be displayed as follows:
+This step enables you to view app version information from both [**TestFlight**](https://developer.apple.com/testflight/) and the [**App Store**](https://developer.apple.com/documentation/appstoreconnectapi/app_store) on a single screen, including the version you intend to submit.
+Upon running this step, it displays the latest version information from TestFlight and the App Store as follows:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2917-infoDetail.png' />

 :::info
-You can find brief descriptions of some of the information we provide on the App Information screen below.
+Below are brief descriptions of the information provided on the App Information screen.

 - **`Bundle ID`**: The `bundleIds` resource represents the app's unique identifier that you can register, modify, and delete.
 For further information, please check [**Apple's documentation**](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids).
 - **`App Icon`**: Specifies the icon that will appear for the app on the selected platform.
 For further information, please check the [**Apple App Icon documentation**](https://developer.apple.com/design/human-interface-guidelines/app-icons).